B2B2C

 Agents had no visibility into their pipeline and relied on manual follow-ups and phone calls.

-A profile alone wouldn’t solve the problem, the team needed a system to sell online and track leads per agent.
+I started with interviews with sales agents to understand their pain points.
+It was clear from the get-go a digital profile alone wouldn’t solve the problem, the team needed a system to sell online and track leads per agent.

 Discovery and pain points of sales process